lana-20/appium-drivers/README.md

 But one consequence of the fact of these differences is that cross-platform test code is not always as easy to write as it is for the web.
 It's true that you might wind up in a situation where you need to write a bit of test code that does one thing on iOS and a different thing on Android.
 In those cases, there are ways to structure your code to make it as clean as possible, which we'll discuss later on.

+### Picking a Driver When Multiple Are Available
+- Android has two drivers.
+Which one should you use> UiAutomator2 or Espresso?
+- Evaluate the underlying technologies used by the driver, as well as driver feature set.
+- Currently, the UiAutomator2 driver has a wider feature set.

 Currently, there is not more than one supported driver for a given platform, except in the case of Android.
 So for most platforms, the choice of which driver to use is easy.
 But what about Android?
 How do you know whether to use the Espresso driver or the UiAutomator 2 driver?
 Unfortunately, this choice matters quite a lot, since each driver works differently enough that you can't assume your tests will run without modification on both drivers.

 The way to pick a driver is to evaluate the underlying technologies used by the driver, as well as the feature set provided by the driver.
 Ultimately you will want to stick with a driver for your testsuite for quite some time.
 In the case of Android, you could think about whether you need to automate apps beyond your own, for example.
 If so, you probably need to use the UiAutomator 2 driver.

 In general, the UiAutomator 2 driver supports more features, though the Espresso driver does come with a few features that the UiAutomator 2 driver does not have, like the ability to target and execute code within your application directly.

-Before you start a new project, it's always a good idea to go through the available driver features and understand what the situation is.
+Before you start a new project, it's always a good idea to go through the available driver features and understand what the situation is because you's likely want to stick with your choice for some time.

+### Migrating Testsuite Drivers
+- It is sometimes necessary to switch drivers (e.g., Apple's deprecation in favor of XCUITest some years ago).
+- Switching Appium drivers is much easier than rewriting a testsuite in a new framework (because all Appium drivers conform to the same API).
+- Since Appium drivers dtrive to implement the same commands in the same way, usually migration is a matter of small tweaks.

-So, what happens if you find yourself in a position of having written a testsuite using one Appium driver, and now you want to switch drivers for your platform to a newer one, maybe one that's based on newer technology?
+What happens if you find yourself in a position of having written a testsuite using one Appium driver, and now you want to switch drivers for your platform to a newer one, maybe one that's based on newer technology?
 This happened with iOS in quite a big way some years ago, when Apple deprecated their iOS UIAutomation Javascript API and decided to support only XCUITest.
 All Appium users had to migrate their driver from the old iOS driver to the new XCUITest driver.

 At the end of the day, this was not nearly as big of a headache as if they had written their tests using Apple's tools directly.
 With Appium, the API stayed stable enough that only a few small changes had to be made.
 And that is exactly the promise of Appium, that it provides a stable WebDriver compatible API on top of a shifting set of underlying technologies.